 Funda.nl – it is the main website used to look for apartment, both to rent or to buy.

-If you are looking for a room, the most common is Kamernet.
+If you are looking for a room, the most common one is Kamernet.

 Be always careful and visit the apartment/room before provide any document or money

-30% tax discount: if you are moving with a job already or you get one very soon you can apply for the 30% tax ruling, it means a discount on your taxes of the 30%.
+30% tax discount: if you are moving with a job already or you get one very soon you can apply for the 30% tax ruling, it means that the 30% of your salary won’t be taxed.
 There are some requirements first of all the annual salary which needs to be higher than 39K bruto per year.

 Watch my video on youtube to learn more about it.